 What are the deadlines for applying for a Research Grant or Officers' Discretionary Grant?

 For specific deadlines, please visit the Funding Opportunities section of this website.
-Letters of inquiry are accepted three times each year for Research Grants and on a rolling basis for Officers’ Research Grants.
-If a Research Grant letter of inquiry demonstrates that the project falls within our Current Research Interests and potentially meets our General Criteria for Funding, we will invite a full proposal for further consideration.
-Full proposals are accepted in early April for consideration at our October Board of Trustees meeting and August for consideration at our March Board of Trustees Meeting and in early January for consideration at our June Board of Trustees meeting.
+Letters of inquiry are accepted three times each year for Research Grants.
+If a letter of inquiry demonstrates that the project falls within our Current Research Interests and potentially meets our General Criteria for Funding, we will invite a full proposal for further consideration.
+Full proposals are accepted in early April for consideration at our October Board of Trustees meeting, in August for consideration at the March meeting, and in early January for consideration at the June meeting.
 The review process for a successful Research Grant application, beginning with the submission of a letter of inquiry and ending with approval by our Board of Trustees, is 9 to 12 months.
-The review process for Officers’ Research Grant applications is usually four to six weeks.
-Approved awards are can be made available shortly after Board meetings for Research Grants and after internal review for Officer’s Research Grants.
+The review process for Officers’ Research Grant applications (proposals requesting $25,000 or less) is usually four to six weeks.
+Approved awards are made available shortly after Board meetings for Research Grants and after internal review for Officers’ Research Grants.

 Do I need to include a reference page in my letter of inquiry?